Charlottesville–Albemarle Airport: The White Oak

-The tree is the second largest white oak in Virginia, standing 75 feet tall with an 85-foot crown.
+The tree is the second-largest white oak in Virginia, standing 75 feet tall with an 85-foot crown.
 It is located on the southernmost point of airport property along the approach to Runway 3.
 It is believed to be between 250 and 300 years old.
-It is included in Virginia Tech's Virginia Big Tree Database and also the Remarkable Trees of Virginia Program.
+Furthermore, it is included in Virginia Tech's Virginia Big Tree Database and also the Remarkable Trees of Virginia Program.

 Access to the tree is restricted as it is in a secure section of the airport, but visits can be scheduled on the airport's website.